 Investors may want to evaluate their portfolio from several perspectives.
 Bear in mind that none of these benchmarks are perfect.
 Each tells us different things about the portfolio.
 See the full report for a discussion of blended, simple, and goals-based benchmarks.

-Question 4: What role does diversification play?call out
+Question 4: What role does diversification play?

 In economics, there is something called “opportunity cost,” which essentially means the value of the option that investors give up by choosing one alternative over another.

 Say an investor chooses a diversified portfolio of stocks, bonds, real assets, and alternative investments.
 Over a particular investment horizon, the expected return of this mix of assets may be lower than that of certain single-asset classes, such as U.S. large-cap stocks.
 The opportunity cost of holding a diversified portfolio is the difference in expected return.
 The benefit is lower expected risk over time.